ambitioninc/react-demo/README.md

 # react-demo

 A profile demo built with React + Flux.
+[Do It Live!](https://ambitioninc.github.com/react-demo)

 ## Install